keflavich/despotic/doc/sphinx/cloudfiles.rst

 search for files in LAMDA also includes common variants of the file name used in LAMDA.
-The actual file name from which DESPOTIC reads data for a given emitter is stored in the emitterData class -- see :ref:`sec-full`.
+The actual file name from which DESPOTIC reads data for a given emitter is stored in the emitterData class -- see :ref:`sssec-full-emitterData`.

 The second mandatory item, ``abundance``, gives the abundance of that species relative to H nuclei.
 For example, an abundance of 0.1 would